-We introduce a CDS on the risky debt $j_M$ and now consider the CDS basis for the risky debt $j_M$ and to study the relationship between this basis and the basis for the risky asset.
-We think of the basis on $j_M$ as corresponding to the basis on ABS or CDO tranches, rather than the basis on the underlying pool of collateral.
-As before, we define the basis on the risky debt, denoted BasisM, as the difference between the spread on the debt CDS and the bond spread, BasisM = $\pi^M - (M - \pi_C^M)$ .
-Our main result is that even though the risky debt $j_M$ behaves like the risky asset Y, since it has the same payoff as Y in the M and D states, BasisM and BasisY are never equal.
+Consider a risky contract j_M , backed by an asset Y, where the maximum payoff to j_M is M. We introduce a CDS on the risky contract j_M and now consider the CDS basis for the risky debt j_M and to study the relationship between this basis and the basis for the risky asset.
+We think of the basis on j_M as corresponding to the basis on ABS or CDO tranches, rather than the basis on the underlying pool of collateral.
+As before, we define the basis on the risky contract, denoted Basis_M, as the difference between the spread on the debt CDS and the bond spread, Basis_M = $\pi^M - (Mp_X - \pi_C^M)$, where the basis is defined with Mp_X to reflect the cost of a risk-free payoff of M. Our main result is that Basis_M and Basis_Y are never equal.
 We use the term "double basis" to refer to this phenomenon of two unequal bases occurring in equilibrium for assets with correlated payoffs.